brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: bq
 ::: addu

-[*]{.pnum} A type is *consteval-only* if it is:
+[*]{.pnum} A *consteval-only* is one of the following:

-  - `std::meta::info`
+  - `std::meta::info`, or
+  - a pointer or reference to a consteval-only type, or
-  - an array type with a consteval-only element type
+  - an (possibly multi-dimensional) array of a consteval-only type, or
-  - a class type with a consteval-only base class type or consteval-only nonstatic data member type
+  - a type pointer-to-member of class C of type M where C and/or M is a consteval-only type, or
-  - a pointer or reference to a consteval-only type
+  - a function type with a consteval-only return type or a consteval-only parameter type, or
-  - a function type with a consteval-only return type or a consteval-only parameter type
+  - a class type with a consteval-only base class type or consteval-only nonstatic data member type.

 An object of consteval-only type shall either end its lifetime during the evaluation of a manifestly constant-evaluated expression or conversion ([expr.const]{.sref}), or be a constexpr variable that is not odr-used ([basic.def.odr]{.sref}).